 The best financial experience I had when I was an adolescent was stocking and managing a few vending machines.
 This experience taught me a lot about demand, brands, and the basics of business.

 4) Have you ever gone through any financial blunder in your life?
 How did you get over it?

-You may would like to read Interview with Eric, Owner of Personalprofitability.com
+You may like to read Interview with Eric, Owner of Personalprofitability.com

 I learned a lot from that investment.
-One of the biggest lessons was that you can’t trust everything a management says.
-If a security is impossibly cheap, it’s for a reason.
+One of the biggest lessons was that you can’t trust everything management says.
+If security is impossibly cheap, it’s for a reason.

 5) What are the key factors that helped you make your blog a success?

 I don’t think of Sure Dividend as a blog.
 I think of it as a newsletter business.
 It’s my way of helping individual investors compound their wealth over the long run.

 Focusing on my core message of high-quality dividend stocks for the long run, and professionally running Sure Dividend plays a large part in the success I’ve had.

 6) Do you have any ultimate aim or resolution as a personal finance blogger?